robenkleene/design-references/after-effects/after-effects-layers.md

 - A more predictable way to find the layer property to edit is to use search.
 - To show just modified properties, first `⇧⌘A` to deselect all, then `uu` to show all modified properties.
 - Holding `⇧`, and then hitting multiple of these keys in succession will reveal all of those properties (e.g., `⇧P ⇧R` will show position and velocity).
 Holding `⌥` will add a keyframe for that property.
+- Properties shown in red means they are being set by expressions (if this is unintentional `⌥LMB` to remove it)

 ## Search